zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 ![Multiple Instances](../../images/api-mediation/RoutingOneLparMultipleInstances.png "Multiple Instances")

-### A ET call to a service through multiple API Mediation Layer Instances
+### A GET call to a service through multiple API Mediation Layer Instances

 When there are multiple API Mediation Layer Instances in the system, DVIPA is expected as the load balancer which distributes requests to API Mediation Layer instances.
 API Mediation Layer subsequently distributes the requests to the running instances of the specific service.
 The following diagrams shows the flow of a single request.